A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: The split-step methods for MV-SDEs

-Let our probability space be a completion of $(\Omega, \bF, \cF,\bP)$ with $\bF=(\cF_t)_{t\geq 0}$ carrying a Brownian motion $W=(W^1,\cdots,W^l)$ with $l$-dimensions and generating the probability space's filtration, augmented by all $\bP$-null sets, and with an additionally sufficiently rich sub $\sigma$-algebra $\cF_0$ independent of $W$.
-We denote by $\bE[\cdot]=\bE^\bP[\cdot]$ the usual expectation operator with respect to $\bP$.
-Let our probability space be an atomless Polish space.
-As usual in probability when discussing random variables, ``i.i.d.'' stands for ``independent and identically distributed''.
+Let $(\Omega, \bF, \cF,\bP)$ be a filtered probability space with $ \cF_t$ the augmented filtration generated by a standard $l$-dimensional Brownian motion $W=(W^1,\cdots,W^l)$ and with an additionally sufficiently rich sub $\sigma$-algebra $\cF_0$ independent of $W$.
+We use $\bE[\cdot]=\bE^\bP[\cdot]$ to denote the expectation operator under the measure $\bP$.
+As usual notations, ``i.i.d.'' means ``independent and identically distributed'' and ``w.r.t'' means ``with respect to''.